-While still in college, Stansbury proved that he is not just a one-dimensional dunker, but also a great player at the guard position who can contribute to his team in many ways on both ends of the floor.
+While still in college, Stansbury proved that he is not a one-dimensional dunker and a great player at the guard position who can contribute to his team in many ways on both ends of the floor

 As a junior on the Temple University varsity team, Stansbury averaged 24.6 ppg.
 The following season, he led the Owls to a respectable 26-5 record.
 By hitting the game-winner, he led the Owls to a 65-63 victory over St. John’s, a team that featured the future NBA star Chris Mullin, in the first round of the 1984 NCAA Tournament.